-These are the instructions to use Amlogic Flash Tool to flash or install boot image or recovery images on devices powered by Amlogic Chipset.
+These are instructions on how to use Amlogic Flash Tool to flash or install boot image or recovery images on devices powered by Amlogic Chipset.

 Requirements: You need to have a physical Amlogic powered device to follow the below guidelines.

-Step 1: Download and install Amlogic USB Driver on your computer (if Amlogic Driver is already installed on the computer, then SKIP this step).
+- Download and install Amlogic USB Driver on your computer.
+If in case Amlogic Drivers are already installed on the computer, then SKIP this step).

 Congratulations!
 Now, Close the Flash Tool on your Computer and Restart the Device.

 [*] Alternative: Amlogic USB Burning Tool is the best alternative to Amlogic Flash Tool.
-It allows you to flash the Stock firmware on your Amlogic Devices.
+It also allows you to flash or install the Stock firmware on the Amlogic Devices.

 [*] Credits: Amlogic Flash Tool is created and distributed by Ricky Divjakovski (Xda developer).
-So, full credits go to him for sharing the Application for free.
+So, full credit goes to him for sharing the Application for free.